armanexplorer/golden-codes/_rclone/index.md

 ---
-title: rclone has been used by seldon as file storage
+title: rclone install and configure the work with File Storages
 ---

 ## install